MQCOMP2110-2022/web-development-assignment-stevecassidy/doc/level3-4.md

 6. If I fill in the text for a job application and click on `Submit Application` my application is submitted and saved and the page now shows the user page that includes a list of all jobs applied for by this user.
+The list includes at least the title of each job.

-7. The page showing the list of jobs applied for by this user has the URL hash `/#!/user`.
+7. The page showing the list of jobs applied for by this user has the URL hash `/#!/me`.
 There is a link to this page on every page if the user is logged in.
 Visiting this page at any time shows a list of the jobs applied for.
-The list of jobs is in a similar format to the job list shown on the main page.
+The list of jobs includes at least the title of each job applied for.